 Kevin Coyne

 Kevin Coyne (27 January 1944 – 2 December 2004) was an English musician, singer, composer, film-maker, and a writer of lyrics, stories and poems.
-The "anti-star" was born in Derby, Derbyshire, England, and died in his adopted home of Nuremberg, Bavaria, Germany.
-Coyne is notable for his unorthodox style of blues-influenced guitar composition, the intense quality of his vocal delivery, and his bold treatment, in his lyrics, of injustice to the mentally ill.
-Many influential musicians have described themselves as Coyne fans, among them Sting and John Lydon.
+He was critically acclaimed for his unorthodox style of blues-influenced guitar composition, the intense quality of his vocal delivery, and his lyrics describing injustice to the mentally ill.
+Musicians who have described themselves as Coyne fans include Sting and John Lydon.
 In the mid-1970s, prior to the formation of the Police, Coyne's band included guitarist Andy Summers.
-Prominent BBC disc jockey and world music authority Andy Kershaw described Coyne as "a national treasure who keeps getting better" and as one of the great British blues voices.
-Over many years Coyne produced the distinctive art work for many of his own album covers but his move to Germany, in the 1980s, saw his work on full-size paintings blossom in its own right.
+BBC disc jockey Andy Kershaw described Coyne as "a national treasure who keeps getting better" and as one of the great British blues voices.
+Over many years Coyne produced the art work for many of his own album covers.
+His move to Germany, in the 1980s, saw his work on full-size paintings blossom in its own right.

 Nobody Dies in Dreamland - 2013-10-21T00:00:00.000000Z